Vibhubahl/2D-Shooter/README.md

 # 2D-Shooter

-Just Extract and run --NO NAME--.exe file
+Just Download the project Extract and run --NO NAME--.exe file

 ENJOY!!!!!!!!!!